MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/inventory-purchasing-returns-overview.md

 Sometimes the same organization that installs parts and equipment at a customer's location needs to process a return of that product or customer asset.

 Common examples for why returns may be initiated include:

-- If the product or quipment is defective
+- The part or equipment is defective
-- Customer is dissatisfied
+- The customer is dissatisfied
-- A repair i needed and the repair will not take place on site, but back at the service provider's or manufacturer's location.
+- A repair is needed and the repair will not take place on site, but back at the service provider's or manufacturer's location
-- End of lease and the customer is not renewing.
+- The equipment was at the customer's location as part of a lease that is ending and will not be renewed

 Field Service supports three out-of-the-box returns: